About the Regional Forum

 Edem Bakhshish has 21 years of cross-practice advisory and leadership experience in various UN-supported sustainable development initiatives.
 Areas of professional focus include South-South and Triangular Cooperation, local economic development and microfinance, local governance and results-based budgeting, HIV/AIDS prevention, gender mainstreaming and knowledge management.

-Prior to joining the UNDP Istanbul Regional Hub as the Chief, Division for Arab States, Europe and the CIS of the United Nations Office for South-South Cooperation (UNOSSC), Edem worked with the UNDP Regional Center in Cairo as the Chief of Division for Arab States with the UNOSSC, and earlier – until June 2012 – Edem was in charge of the South-South Cooperation Advocacy initiative led by the Special Unit for South-South Cooperation, UNDP.
+Prior to joining the UNDP Istanbul Regional Hub as the Chief, Division for Arab States, Europe and the CIS of the United Nations Office for South-South Cooperation (UNOSSC), Edem Bakhshish worked with the UNDP Regional Center in Cairo as the Chief of Division for Arab States with the UNOSSC, and earlier – until June 2012 – he was in charge of the South-South Cooperation Advocacy initiative led by the Special Unit for South-South Cooperation, UNDP.

 President of the Euro-Mediterranean University of Fes.